Khrysus-dev/KhrysusCoin/doc/init.md

 as this password is security critical to securing the wallet should the wallet be enabled.

-If khrysusd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
-The cookie is generated with random content when the daemon starts, and deleted when it exits.
-Read access to this file controls who can access it through RPC.
+If khrysusd is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+You can also generate one from the shell yourself like this:

-By default the cookie is stored in the data directory, but it's location can be overridden with the option '-rpccookiefile'.

-This allows for running khrysusd without having to do any manual configuration.

-`conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.
+bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

+Once you have a password in hand, set rpcpassword= in /etc/khrysus/khrysus.conf

 For an example configuration file that describes the configuration settings, see contrib/debian/examples/khrysus.conf.

-Paths
+3. Paths
 ---------------------------------

-### Linux

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/khrysusd
 Configuration file:  /etc/khrysus/khrysus.conf
 Data directory:      /var/lib/khrysusd
-PID file:            `/var/run/khrysusd/khrysusd.pid` (OpenRC and Upstart) or `/run/khrysusd/khrysusd.pid` (systemd) Lock file:           `/var/lock/subsys/khrysusd` (CentOS)
+PID file:            /var/run/khrysusd/khrysusd.pid (OpenRC and Upstart)
+                     /var/lib/khrysusd/khrysusd.pid (systemd)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the khrysus user and group.
 It is advised for security